Batornator/holidayextras/README.md

 * Finally you can run `npm start` to spin up the API.

 ## Testing

 ------

 To test the API a convenience postman collection is provided containing a number of successul and failing requests.

 There are also a number of unit tests that can be ran using `npm test`.
+There is no need to have a database running for this.